ivankharak/Workspace-PINAC/README.md

 * **<a href="https://github.com/rmondal-official/PINAK/discussions">GitHub Discussions</a>:** Engage in discussions within the repository's Discussions tab.
 * **<a href="https://github.com/rmondal-official/PINAK/issues">Issue Tracker</a>:** Raise issues or questions directly on the project's issue tracker.
-* **<a href="https://www.linkedin.com/in/rajesh-mondal-35078b2b5/">LinkedIn</a>**: Feel free to message me if you have any doubt regarding contributon to the project or any doubt on Contribution.md.

 We are excited to have you join the PINAC journey!
 Your contributions will play a vital role in shaping this project into a powerful tool for productivity and efficiency.